-Being a travel nurse prior to founding Nurse First Travel Agency in 2017, I have always felt it is critical that travel nurses not only know what their contracts entail but understand their contracts as well as understanding why they are what they are.
-It is never okay to accept responses to your questions from agencies who just simply tell you “that is just how it is.”
+Being a travel nurse before founding Nurse First Travel Agency in 2017.
+I have always felt travel nurses must know what their contracts entail and understand why they are structured the way that they are.

-Why the bill rate is not as relevant as many travel nurses believe
+Why the bill rate is not as relevant as you think

-Before I digress in to why the bill rate isn’t as relevant to you, the travel nurse, as you may believe, it is important to understand what the bill rate actually is.
 The bill rate is simply what the facility pays for each billable hour that a travel nurse works.
-Unfortunately, it is quite rare that the company sees every dollar of this due to combinations of the below factors:
+Unfortunately, it is quite rare that the company sees every dollar of this because of these competing factors:

-- Vendor Fees: a % of the hourly rate that the agency must pay the “middle man” for having a contract through them, if it is not a direct contract with the facility
+- Vendor Fees: a percentage of the hourly rate that the agency must pay the “middle man” who holds the contract.
+This applies only if it is not a direct contract with the facility

-- Factor Fees: a % of what the agency invoices hourly in order to receives funds within a day or two opposed to waiting upwards of +60 days for facilities to pay for your hours worked
+- Factor Fees: a percentage of what the agency invoices hourly to receive funds within a day or two as opposed to waiting upwards of +60 days for facilities to pay for your hours worked

-- Unbillable Hours: often times facilities will not pay, per their contract, the agency for your first X hours worked in the contract; this can vary from 0 to 40 hours
+- Unbillable Hours: Oftentimes, facilities will not pay — per their contract — the agency for your first set of hours worked in the contract; this can vary from 0 to 40 hours

-Once these fees and deductions are taken from the bill rate, you then arrive to the Total Margin, in which the agency builds your pay package from.
-THIS IS WHAT YOU SHOULD BE CONCERNED WITH.
-THIS IS WHERE ALL PAY PACKAGES START.
+Once these fees and deductions are taken from the bill rate, you then arrive at the Total Margin, from which the agency builds your pay package.
+This is where all pay packages start.

 To find the Total Margin, use this formula:

 Yes, you read that correctly.
-Over $10 was lost prior to arriving to what the agency “sees” of the bill rate; i.e. the Total Margin.
-Think of this as the “Total Pie” and of this comes your “piece of the pie” as well as the company’s.
+Over $10 was lost before arriving at what the agency “sees” of the bill rate; i.e. the Total Margin.
+Think of this as the “Total Pie” and of this comes your “piece of the pie” as well as the agency.

 The agency’s piece of the total margin pie